-Also called tail lobs, lob tail and fluke slap.
 Whale 1538, Flame, already famous for high tail dives that expose her beautiful white flukes, does a set of aggressive tail slaps on August 25, 2010 near Eagle Reef in Favorite Channel.
-She places herself into a shallow dive position with her peduncle and tail out of the water and water streaming off her flukes just like she's going to dive.
-Except she throws her flukes forward so the remaining water is thrust forward instead of washing off the back.
-She then very quickly reverses the motion and using the pivot point of fluke attachment to the vertebral column, slaps the water with great force.
+She places herself into a shallow dive position with the lower part of her peduncle and tail out of the water and water streaming off her flukes just like she's going to dive.
+Except she throws her flukes dorsally so the remaining water is thrust forward instead of washing off the back.
+She then very quickly reverses the motion and using the pivot point of fluke attachment to the vertebral column, slaps the water with great force with the ventral side of her tail.
+This is the most common form of tail slapping I've seen.
+Dorsal side tail slaps